louisdorard/full-stack-ml/README.md

 * It’s common practice to use powerful machines in the cloud for Machine and Deep Learning experiments, equipped with GPUs or high-performing CPUs with many cores.
 They make it faster to run jobs, and they can continue running while your laptop is closed.
 * Another advantage of the cloud is that you can have access to a development environment without having to install anything.
 You can have access to this workshop's development environment via Notebooks, which will run a docker container based on this repo's docker image.
 * ML platforms (as opposed to regular cloud services) like Gradient make it faster to set up cloud machines and more convenient to persist work done on these machines.
-* You won’t have to use your own wifi for downloading heavy datasets (several GB for the DL workshop): downloads will happen via your cloud provider's internet connection.
+* You won’t have to use your own wifi for downloading heavy datasets (some of which weigh several GBs): downloads will happen via the platform's internet connection.

 ### Running Jobs on Gradient

 When we add you to our team project, you'll have access to paid features such as running Jobs.
 But if you don't want to wait, you can add a credit card to your Gradient Private Workspace.
-A "workspace" on ML cloud platforms is a place where your you can create projects, in which all your experiment files will be stored (code, assets, outputs, results).
+A "workspace" on ML cloud platforms is a place where you can create projects, in which all your experiment files will be stored (code, assets, outputs, results).

 1. Install the Gradient CLI (Command Line Interface)
    ```bash